skytable/docs/versioned_docs/version-0.7.0/actions/MSET.md

 :::

-Set the value of 'n' keys in the current table
+Set the value of 'n' keys in the current table, if they don't already exist.
+This will return the number of keys that were set as an unsigned integer.